 Write a portable piece of software involves to dedicate extra time and focus on each platform features and problems.
 Linux is a fast and stable operative system which provides specific and unique system calls to improve the performance of high demand server softwares, so Monkey development is focused in Linux Kernel to take the most of it specific features.
 Monkey only requires Linux >= 2.6.29.

 Monkey have demostrated consume less memory and CPU than other web servers available, as well have a better performance due to it design.
 More information will be shared soon.

 Monkey is build by volunteers around the world and getting an extra support from OSUOSL.

-Monkey HTTP Daemon is licensed under the GNU Public License v2 (GPL2).
+Monkey HTTP Daemon is licensed under the GNU Library General Public License v2 (LGPLv2).

-In brief: This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+In brief: This program is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public License v2 as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 Our Monkey Logo is under the Creative Commons License, you are just allowed to use it to promote Monkey HTTP Daemon project

 without any commercial purpose.
 FLOSS communities looking for merchandising can write us to require special permissions.

 Monkey HTTP Daemon Logo by Eduardo Silva is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License